-Students completing the degree program with a GPA of 3.0 or higher, a grade of "B" or better in CJ 6650 Research Methods for Criminal Justice and for Thesis option students a successful defense of the master's thesis, will be eligible to be awarded the degree of Master of Science in Criminal Justice.
-Non-Thesis option students must complete a comprehensive exam to be eligible for graduation.
+Students completing the degree program with a GPA of 3.0 or higher, a grade of "B" or better in CJ 6650 Research Methods for Criminal Justice and passing a written comprehensive exam will be eligible to be awarded the degree of Master of Science in Criminal Justice.
 If the student makes a "D" or "F" in a core course, the course must be retaken.
 If the student makes a "D" or "F" in an elective course, the course may either be retaken or another elective taken in its place.

-The Master of Science in Criminal Justice is a 30 (non-thesis option) or 36 hour (thesis option) program.
-Students may select the Security
+The Master of Science in Criminal Justice is a 30 semester hours program.
+Students may select either Criminal Justice Studies or Security Studies Concentration.

-Studies Concentration.
 All courses offer three semester hours of credit.